meta pixel

 Co-Board Chair

 Anthony E. DiResta is an attorney in Holland & Knight's Washington, D.C., and Miami offices who is a nationally recognized leader with extensive experience and success in federal and state governmental law enforcement investigations and litigation.
 His clients have included almost every industry segment in the economy, with many of his engagements involving crisis management.
-Mr. DiResta is the co-chair of the firm's Consumer Protection Defense and Compliance Team.
+Mr. DiResta was appointed as a Director at the Federal Trade Commission and as an Assistant United States Attorney.

 Mr. DiResta has extensive experience in organizational management and board of directors matters, including effective governance procedures with for-profit and nonprofit companies.
 He also has developed and implemented polices concerning diversity, equity and inclusion initiatives and worked extensively on compliance management matters, including drafting, training for and monitoring compliance policies and procedures.